lenoctambule/django-mdeditor-iac-poc/README.md

-# Improper Access Control on `django-mdeditor`'s Upload Path
+# Common Misconfig leads to Improper Access Control on django-mdeditor's upload path

 ## I. What is `django-mdeditor`?